eshapiro42/OctoPrint-Wyze/README.md

 ## Setup

 Ensure that OctoPrint is running Python 3.8 or higher.
-If you're not already sure about this, it probably isn't.
-But OctoPrint's Python version can be found at the bottom left of the web client.
+OctoPrint's Python version can be found at the bottom left of the web client.

 If you are running OctoPi and had to build Python 3.8+ from source, make sure you can import `sqlite3`.
 Otherwise, run `sudo apt install libsqlite3-dev` and then rebuild Python with `./configure --enable-loadable-sqlite-extensions && make`.